okasi/pobu/README.md

 npm install
 ```

-You will need to set up MongoDB.
+You will need to set up MongoDB.<br />
-Probably would be easiest to use MongoDB Atlas.
+Probably would be easiest to use MongoDB Atlas.<br />
-Enter the url in .env file located inside api folder.
+Enter the url in .env file located inside api folder.<br />

 Change to the `view` folder and install development and production dependencies.